 Customers entering Singapore through the fast lane arrangements between Singapore and Mainland China can travel onward to another destination if they meet the entry requirements for that destination.

 Since both Tokyo (NRT) and Sydney are part of the list of departure cities approved for transit through Singapore, does that mean I can book a return journey and not just a one-way flight?

 Yes.
 For example, customers may book a return flight for Tokyo (NRT) – Singapore – Sydney as both Tokyo (NRT) and Sydney are among the list of departure cities for transit flights.
-However, customers may only book a one-way outbound journey from Sydney – Singapore – New York (JFK) as New York is not among the list of departure cities for transit flights.
+However, customers may only book a one-way outbound journey from Sydney – Singapore –Manila as Manila is not among the list of departure cities for transit flights.

 Who can I approach on the ground if I need help?